cjtoribio/AlgoContestBot/README.md

 #### How to set the notification channel?
 Someone with `ADMINISTRATOR` permission must use the `_setChannel` command on the desired channel.

+## Contributing
+Please branch from and issue pull requests to `develop` branch.